Mistake #1: Taking the NIH Safe Rate and Endangering Your Business

 If you don’t have a NICRA, whatever indirect cost rate you proposed is CAPPED.

-THE IMPACT OF TAKING THE SAFE RATE AND PROPOSING FRINGE AND F&A RATES THAT ARE TOO LOW
+THE IMPACT OF PROPOSING FRINGE AND F&A RATES THAT ARE TOO LOW

 At a minimum, proposing fringe and F&A rates that are too low creates immediate cash flow problems.
 Those problems are proportional to the degree of the “miss.”